Abbas-Nour-Deen/Flutter_appointment_app/README.md

 The Flutter Appointment App is a mobile application designed to help users manage their appointments efficiently.
 It provides an intuitive interface for users to schedule, view, and manage their appointments with ease.

 ## Features
+-User authentication, user can login and signup via email and password.
 - User-friendly appointment scheduling system
 - View upcoming appointments at a glance
 - Set reminders for appointments